How to do easy healthy lunchbox prepping without taking any extra time!

 - Place a large leaf of lettuce flat.
-Place a slice of cheese and some meat int he center.
-Tuck in the short side of hte lettuce and roll up the lettuce wrap.
-Secure with a tooth pick and place in a zip bag.
+Place a slice of cheese and some meat in the center.
+Tuck in the short side of the lettuce and roll up the lettuce wrap.
+Secure with a toothpick and place in a zip bag.
 Make about 4 lettuce wraps.

 Strawberry and Blueberry Medley

-- Cut the strawberries into quarters and then place them in the small containers.
+- Cut the strawberries into quarters and then place them in small containers.
 Add 4-5 blueberries into each container.
-Place the lid on each container and store in the refrigerator.
+Place the lid on each container and store it in the refrigerator.